-Accordingly, we have invented a method of remotely monitoring an exchange of data between a local computer and a remote computer during an Internet session over the 40 Internet.
+Accordingly, we have invented a method of remotely 40 monitoring an exchange of data between a local computer and a remote computer during an Internet session over the Internet.
 In the method, a local computer stores an Internet server address and a port number of a monitor computer.
-A first Internet session is initiated between the local computer and a remote computer by the Internet.
+A first Internet session is initiated between the local computer and a 45 remote computer by the Internet.
 The local computer stores data associated with the first Internet session.
-At an 45 appropriate time, the local computer retrieves the stored Internet server address and port number.
-Thereafter, the first computer initiates a second Internet session, concurrent with the first Internet session, with the monitor computer at the retrieved Internet server address and port number.
-The 50 third IP address via the third Internet session. monitor computer transmits at least one of another Internet server address and another port number to the local computer.
-After terminating the second Internet session, the local computer initiates a third Internet session, concurrent with the first Internet session, with the monitor computer at the 55 other Internet server address and/or the other port number.
+At an appropriate time, the local computer retrieves the stored Internet server address and port number.
+Thereafter, the first computer initiates a second Internet session, concurrent with the first 50 Internet session, with the monitor computer at the retrieved Internet server address and port number.
+The monitor computer transmits at least one of another Internet server address and another port number to the local computer.
+After terminating the second Internet session, the local computer ini- 55 tiates a third Internet session, concurrent with the first Internet session, with the monitor computer at the other Internet server address and/or the other port number.
 The local computer transfers the stored data associated with the first Internet session to the monitor computer via the third Internet session.
+60 monitor computer can also store the transferred stored data associated with the first Internet session.
+The data associated with the first Internet session can include data previously displayed on the display of the local computer.
+Moreover, the local computer can transfer in real-time to the monitor computer via the third Internet session, data displayed on a display of the local computer and associated with the first Internet session.

-The step of storing data associated with the first Internet 60 session includes storing the data associated with the first Internet session in a memory of the local computer.
+The step of storing data associated with the first Internet session includes storing the data associated with the first Internet session in a memory of the local computer.
 The step of transferring the stored data includes transferring the data stored in the memory to the monitor computer.